 Tools for Deeper Analysis

-- Is code currently being made?
+- Is the code being actively developed?

 - Are issues being addressed?